What Is a Merchant Services Provider? Your 2025 Guide to Choosing Wisely

 Payment Gateway

 This simple software is a tool of communication between your eCommerce store and your provider’s network.
-Essentially, a payment gateway allows you to receive payments online.
+Essentially, the role of a payment gateway allows you to receive payments online.
 A service like Authorize.Net is one example.

 You can expect to pay an additional monthly fee for gateways since not all merchants need one.
 With payment gateways, you get the following: